-Parents: Discuss a communication plan with your daughter so expectations are clear.
+Parents: Discuss a communication plan with your daughter, so expectations are clear.
 Just remember, less is more!
-With one optional phone-call home per session, and unlimited hand-written and electronic letters, you will have plenty of opportunities to "check in" with your daughter without jeopardizing her camp experience.
-Visit our "Communication Booth" on Arrival Day if you have any questions about how to stay in touch.
+With unlimited hand-written and electronic letters, you will have plenty of opportunities to "check in" with your daughter without jeopardizing her camp experience.

 Campers: During your next sleepover, practice not calling your parents to say goodnight or maybe even leave your phone at home!
-Also, we have designed an easy-to-remember list of topics for you to focus on when writing or talking to your parents from camp.
-These are described in detail on page 8.
+Also, on page 7 is an easy-to-remember list of topics for you to focus on when writing home.